-Cancer patients are at a higher risk for getting a DVT due to greater activation of the clotting system by cancer cells.
-DVT in cancer patients can also be linked to implanted catheter use (PICC, Hickman, PAC).
+Cancer patients are at a higher risk of getting a DVT due to greater activation of the clotting system by cancer cells.
+DVT in cancer patients can also be caused by implanted catheter use (PICC, Hickman, PAC).
 Other risks for getting a DVT are long periods of not moving, blood clotting disorders, and injury/trauma to the blood vessels.

-Signs of DVT happen in the part of the body where the DVT is:
+The signs and symptoms of a DVT happen in the part of the body where the DVT is:

-Diagnosis is most often made through ultrasound of the affected area.
-Treatment goals include stopping the clot from getting larger, preventing PE, and lowering the risk of having another blood clot.
+It is often diagnosed with ultrasound.
+Treatment goals include stopping the clot from getting larger, preventing a PE, and lowering the risk of having another blood clot.

 How is it managed?

 After diagnosis, your care team will likely treat your DVT with anticoagulant medications (blood thinners).
 These medications can be taken by mouth, injection, or intravenously (IV).
 Your care team will discuss the best treatment options with you.
 Some anti-coagulants need regular blood level monitoring.
 Common anti-coagulants are Coumadin, Lovenox, and Heparin.

 If you have pain, redness, swelling, or tenderness in your arm, leg, or any body part or near a central line contact your care team right away.

 American Heart Association.
 What is a venous thromboembolism (VTE)?
 2017.
 Found at: http://www.heart.org/en/health-topics/venous-thromboembolism/what-is-venous-thromboembolism-vte